nikhilnd/kalshi-market-making/README.md

 <img src="images/simulation.png"  width="60%" height="60%">

 It's important to note that the simulator does not consider the impact of bot orders on other traders.
 Additionally, it does not simulate latency between the trading system and the exchange.
-However, the simulator still served as a valuable tool for experimenting with different strategies and parameters.
+Despite these limitations, the simulator still served as a valuable tool for experimenting with different strategies and parameters.

 ## Results